MyParcelCOM/docs/content/api/create-a-shipment.md

 }
 ```
 {{% /expand %}}

+## Choosing a service contract
+Every shipment resource has to have a [service contract](/api/resources/service-contracts) relationship.
+Choosing the right service contract depends on a few factors and can be a little complicated.
+A service contract is a connection between a [service](/api/resources/services) resource and a [carrier contract](/api/resources/carrier-contracts) resource.
+Choosing a service contract therefore depends on your choice of carrier, but also the [regions](/api/resources/regions) that your shipment should be shipping to and from.
+To make things a little easier for you, we've listed the required calls to retrieve a service contract resource below.

+### Step 1: Retrieving the region resources for your shipments
+Since a service contract is specific for one service, we need to retrieve the service resource before we can retrieve the service contract.
+Every service resource in the MyParcel.com API is specific for an origin region and destination region, so step one would be to retrieve the region resources for your shipments origin and destination.
+A region can be retrieved using either the name of a country

 ## Registering the shipment with the carrier
 Creating your shipment resource is step one.
 The next step is the registration of your shipment with the carrier that corresponds to the chosen `service_contract`.